th-aslam/PopularInVan/README.md

-# Historical-Places-To-Visit-In-India-Website
+# Historical-Places-To-Visit-In-Vancouver-Website

 Technology: HTML, CSS, JavaScript, AJAX.<br>
-•	Designed a website with brief historical information about the places of interest for the tourists, according to the various states in India.
+•	Designed a website with brief historical information about the places of interest for the tourists, according to the various states in Vancouver.
 An inquiry page for interested users is also available